pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

 And also keep in mind that:

 > #### This article is not a how-to type of article or a step-by-step tutorial.
-Its an article that presents some thougths and conceptual ideas to create better applications using a full-stack framework.
+Its an article that presents some thoughts and conceptual ideas to create better applications using a full-stack framework.

 I once asked people on [stackoverflow](http://stackoverflow.com) if [everything should really be a bundle](http://stackoverflow.com/questions/9999433/should-everything-really-be-a-bundle-in-symfony-2) inside of a [Symfony Standard Edition](https://github.com/symfony/symfony-standard) application.
 That question was actually the trigger for me to start looking deeper into the concepts of the framework and architecture in general.